 In the month of November in the U.S., many of us celebrate the holiday we call Thanksgiving.
 We gather with family and friends, ideally over a hearty harvest meal, and take time to give thanks for the people we love and what is going well in our lives.
 We count and share our blessings.

-But many of us, in the days leading up to Thanksgiving, may find ourselves feeling anxious.
-For some, this anxiety can be a response to thoughts about the social situations involved in celebrating Thanksgiving itself.
-For others, it can stem from thinking ahead to the myriad pressures, social and otherwise, that are so often experienced as part of the rest of the holiday season.
+But, in the days leading up to Thanksgiving, many of us may find ourselves feeling anxious.
+For some, this anxiety may be a response to thoughts about the social situations involved in celebrating Thanksgiving itself.
+For others, it may stem from thinking ahead to the myriad pressures, social and otherwise, that are so often experienced as part of the rest of the holiday season.
 Whatever the reason for the anxiety we’re feeling, and whenever we’re feeling it, Thanksgiving provides a ready antidote — in the form of its very focus on gratitude!

 What Gets Your Attention?

-One approach we can use to address anxiety (a cognitive behavioral approach) involves looking at how we fuel this feeling by what we pay attention to and what we remember.
+One approach we can use to address anxiety involves taking a look at how we fuel this feeling by what we pay attention to, and what we remember.

 The Perks of Practicing Gratitude

-I would suggest that, as a response to anxiety, practicing gratitude does not only help us think more positively; it supports us in thinking more realistically.
-For those of us who struggle with feeling anxious, giving thanks balances out our tendency to concentrate on what we fear and interpret as negative, our inclination to “screen out” all other aspects of and ways of looking at our experiences.
+I would suggest that, as a response to anxiety, practicing gratitude not only helps us think more positively; it supports us in thinking more realistically.
+For those of us who struggle with feeling anxious, giving thanks balances out our tendency to concentrate on what we fear and interpret as negative, our inclination to screen out all other aspects of and ways of looking at our experiences.
 In this way, giving thanks helps shift our perspective.

 Some of us may practice gratitude by writing down what we’re thankful for in a journal each day.
-Others of us may meditate on the topic or celebrate what’s going well in our lives with the people who are close to us.
-What are some of the ideas you have about how you can practice gratitude?
+Others may meditate on the topic or celebrate what’s going well in our lives with the people who are close to us.
+What are some of your ideas about how you can practice gratitude?
 What are ways in which you already give thanks that you can continue, and build on?

-I hope that you’ll find ways to give yourself the gift of thanks whenever you’re feeling angst, not only in the coming weeks or on Thanksgiving, but through the entire year.
-Whatever methods we choose, the practice of gratitude can help us develop an increased sense of calm and confidence over time — one more thing for which we can be thankful!
+I hope you’ll find ways to give yourself the gift of thanks whenever you’re feeling angst, not only in the coming weeks or on Thanksgiving, but all year long.
+Whatever methods we choose, practicing gratitude can help us develop an increased sense of calm and confidence over time — one more thing for which we can be thankful!

 Sign up for free and be the first to get notified about updates to Thought Tonic.